Be careful where you go to have your tattoo removed!

 What this means is that if the tattoo being treated has reds, greens or blue ink, the removal of these pigments will be ineffective due to the reduced power.
 So with way less energy being delivered during each laser pulse, fragmentation of the pigment will not occur.
 So you will have to spend more money to get the job done and have an unhappy outcome as your tattoo will not fade significantly.

 Picosecond lasers are q-switched lasers that have a pulse of picoseconds, which is much faster than a nanosecond.
 That is really the significance.
-They are more expensive machines (often double the price of a nanosecond q-switch laser) but often only use one wavelength.
+They are more expensive machines (often double the price of a nanosecond q-switch laser).
+Some have only one wavelength.
 Only having one wavelength means it is effective for only one tattoo colour and will mean you will again spend more money trying to get a half decent tattoo removal.

-Producing picosecond lasers with high pulse energy have proven to be both difficult and prohibitively expensive.
+Producing picosecond lasers with high pulse energy had proven to be both difficult until now as well as prohibitively expensive.
 Because of these difficulties, the picosecond systems that have made it to market have not delivered on their marketing promises and are plagued with reliability issues.
 Read this article about a picosecond manufacturer involved in a class-action lawsuit regarding their false marketing promises.
+Many of these machines are still in use.

 This is considered the weakest of all devices.